Search Menu

 Is Cabbage Good for Dogs?

-Dr. Jerry Klein, Chief Veterinary Officer for the AKC, advises that “cabbage is in the same family as cauliflower and broccoli, so it is safe to feed a dog cabbage, but only in moderation.”
+Dr. Jerry Klein, Chief Veterinarian for the AKC, advises that “cabbage is in the same family as cauliflower and broccoli, so it is safe to feed a dog cabbage, but only in moderation.”
 If you choose to incorporate cabbage into your dog’s diet, there may even be some health benefits.

 Bloodhound puppies waiting for food with their owner in the yard.